Things to Do in Arequipa: 12 Must-See Spots in Peru’s White City

 Zig Zag Restaurant

-You know you are eating some of Arequipa's finest food when they boast the number two best restaurant in Arequipa on Trip Advisor.
+You know you are eating some of Arequipa's finest food when they boast the number two best restaurant in Arequipa, Peru on Trip Advisor.
 It definitely deserves its position here!
-The restaurant is located opposite the Plaza de San Francisco.
+Zig Zag is located opposite the Plaza de San Francisco.
 It's menu encompasses both European influences and Peruvian cuisine, including fondue - the chef is Swiss.
 Here you can order Alpaca which is served on a sizzling volcanic rock plate, and you are given a giant bib to wear for protection.
 The food here is absolutely stunning, and we enjoyed an excellent evening in the upstairs section of the restaurant.
 The ambience itself is gorgeous, and we had a wonderful time.
 If you want to get an idea of other meals you should eat in Peru, I have a whole section on what I ate in Peru (so much!), and what you need to eat at least once while you are in Peru.

 What would you be most interested in seeing in Arequipa?
 Have you been here before?
 Tell me about your experience in the comments below!
 What's your favorite thing to do when traveling to a new country or city?